Oatsinthepine/Project4/README.md

 ## Instructions for using the project

-To see each model's training & optimising details, go to the folder named per group member. it contains all source files and scripts for per model training.
+To see each model's training & optimising details, go to the folder named per group member in the `main-branch`. it contains all source files and scripts for per model training.
+Please note that all final works are cleaned and packed in the `main-branch`.
 To test the best performing model and experience the prediction using webpage interface.
 Please use git pull / or download the flask_apps folder to your local.
 Then, please run the app.py file via `flask run` to start the server.
 Then follow the instruction given in the script to access the predict.html webpage to uplaod images and see the test prediction.

+## Data privacy & ethical considerations

+The original source data did not contains any personal identifiable information (PII).
+Also, the dataset has licence MIT.
+Which this project only use the data for educational and practical purpose only.

 ## Data Source: